Compression fronts from fast radio bursts: Plasma heating by the radio wave

-Let us prescribe $\Bbg(\xi)$ and $\Ebg(\xi)$ by choosing $\c^2$ of the form \beq \kappa^2=1+ \zeta a^2, \eeq where $\zeta$ is a constant coefficient.
-The prescribed $\c(\xi)$ implies the fastest drift of the fluid in the middle of the packet where $a(\xi)$ peaks (\Eq~\ref{eq:packet}); the fluid is static ahead and behind the wave packet where $a=0$.
-The case of $\zeta=0$ corresponds to a static magnetic background throughout the packet ($\Ebg=0$); in this case, the particle motion is similar to that found in \citetalias{Beloborodov22}.
-When $\zeta\neq 0$, the presence of $\Ebg\neq 0$ changes the particle motion by introducing an additional electric force.
+Let us prescribe $\Bbg(\xi)$ and $\Ebg(\xi)$ by choosing $\c^2$ of the form \beq \frac{\c^2}{\cu^2}=1+ \zeta a^2, \eeq where $\zeta$ is a constant coefficient.
+The simulation will be done in the reference frame where the upstream plasma is at rest ($\cu=1$).
+The case of $\zeta=0$ corresponds to a static magnetic background throughout the packet ($\c=1$, $\Ebg=0$); in this case, the particle motion is similar to that found in \citetalias{Beloborodov22}.
+When $\zeta\neq 0$, the increasing $\c>1$ means $\bD>0$ and the appearance of additional electric force $e\Ebg$, which changes the particle motion.
+The prescribed $\c(\xi)$ gives the fastest drift of the fluid in the middle of the packet where $a(\xi)$ peaks; the fluid is static ahead and behind the wave packet where $a=0$.

+We have calculated three sample models with $\zeta=0$, 0.4, and 1.
+In all three models, the radio wave packet has the amplitude $a_{\max}=4$, and the upstream plasma has the gyro-frequency $\tomBu=0.03\om$, where $\omega$ is the wave frequency measured in the upstream rest frame.
+These parameters represent an FRB propagating through the magnetar wind at radii $r\sim 3\times 10^{12}$\,cm, as discussed in section~\ref{wind} below.
+Another parameter is the number of wave oscillations in the packet, $N=\omega T/2\pi$.
+Real FRBs have $N\sim 10^6,$ and the presented simulations have $N=10^3$.
+We have also run models with different $N$ and verified that the results are independent of $N$ as long as $N\gg a\tom/\tomB$ (this is simply the condition that the packet is much wider than the particle Larmor radius).

-After solving for the oscillating particle motion in the wave packet, we calculate its Lorentz factor averaged over the wave oscillation period.
-Figure~\ref{fig:test} shows the obtained Lorentz factor as a function of position $\xi$ in the packet, in three sample models.
-The models have the same radio wave (packet with amplitude $a_{\max}=4$) and different $\zeta=0$, 0.4, and 1.
-The results demonstrate that the average particle Lorentz factor $\tg(\xi)$ measured in the local fluid frame is the same in all three models, independent of the fluid motion in the packet, and follows the solution found with a static background (\Eq~\ref{eq:tg1}).
-In the presented numerical models, we chose $\omB/\om=0.05$, where $\omB\equiv \tomB^{\rm u}$ is the gyro-frequency in the upstream plasma.
-Then, the condition $\tomB<\tom$ is satisfied throughout the packet, so the heating everywhere acts in the regular regime according to \Eq~(\ref{eq:tg1}).
+For each model, we have solved for the particle motion in the radio wave packet, and then calculated its Lorentz factor averaged over the wave oscillation period: $\gamma$ in the lab frame and $\tg$ in the local fluid rest frame.
+Figure~\ref{fig:test} shows the average $\gamma$ and $\tg$ as functions of position $\xi$ in the packet.
+It demonstrates that $\tg=\sqrt{1+a^2}$ holds in all three models ($\zeta=0$, 0.4, 1).
+In the fluid frame, the particle performs same regular oscillations, independent of the fluid bulk acceleration in the packet.
+Since fluid motion $\c$ varies on scales much larger than the Larmor scale, Larmor rotation is not excited \citepalias{Beloborodov22}.
+The particle orbit measured in the local fluid frame is nearly identical to the canonical ``8''-shaped orbit, same as found in the absence of any background field (Appendix~\ref{app:motion}).